yeokm1/docs-to-pdf-converter/README.md

 <b>Why?</b><br>
-I wanted a simple program that can convert Microsoft Office documents to PDF but without dependencies like LibreOffice or expensive proprietary solutions.<br>
+I wanted a simple program that can convert Microsoft Office documents to PDF but without dependencies like LibreOffice or expensive proprietary solutions.
+Seeing as how code to convert each individual format is scattered around the web, I decided to combine all those solutions into one single program.<br>

 <b>Usage:</b>